Neelaj/WebScraping-mongodb_hw-/README.md

 ```

     -------------------------
-    The latest Mars news is: Results of Heat Shield Testing
+    The latest Mars news is: InSight Steers Toward Mars
-    The summary of this latest news is: A post-test inspection of the composite structure for a heat shield to be used on the Mars 2020 mission revealed that a fracture occurred during structural testing.
+    The summary of this latest news is: The spacecraft has completed its first trajectory correction maneuver.